Robert Freeman Asleson

 Robert Freeman Asleson (October 11, 1935 – July 22, 2010) was an American publisher who was a major contributor to the publishing, library and information industries.
-He led a number of key information companies as they evolved from print, to microfilm, to mainframe, CD-ROM and then web based databases.
-He brought professional management to entrepreneurial library companies, without which they might not have succeeded.
+He led a number of key information companies as they evolved from print, to microfilm, to mainframe, to CD-ROM and then eventually to web based databases.
+He also brought professional management to entrepreneurial library companies.
 Some of these organizations are now among the titans of the library industry.

 Asleson was born in New Ulm, Minnesota, to Raymond Asleson and Florence Elvina Anderson.
 Three of his four grandparents were Norwegian emigrants.
 He attended the University of Minnesota, receiving a bachelor's degree followed by a master's degree in industrial engineering in 1958.
 In 1961, he received a law degree from George Washington University Law School.
-He also served in the Navy ROTC during college and was on active duty from 1958–61.
+He also served in the Navy ROTC during college and was on active duty from 1958 to 1961.